anubhavkumar-iit/Climate-Policy-RAG-Pipeline---IIT-Madras-DBMS-Project/README.md

 ---

 ## AI Usage Disclosure
-Claude (Anthropic) was used to assist with Python ingestion script structure, SQL query design, and debugging column name mismatches.
-All code was reviewed, tested, and adapted by the team members.
+Claude (Anthropic) was used to assist with debugging column name mismatches.
+All code was manually written , reviewed, tested, and adapted by the team members.